kshitijrajsharma/geojson-bbox/Readme.md

+## geojson-bbox

+- bbox of world boundary
-## Calculate bbox for your geojson polygon feature
+- calculate bbox using your geojson file

 ## World Boundary BBOX Data
 Bbox for each country is listed here in [data](data/world-bbox.csv)